gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 {{< tdopen >}}

-Solved toy example of 1d Hz(x) field between 2 metal plates.
+Solved toy example of 1d H{{< sub "z" >}}(x) field between 2 metal plates.
 Discussed symmetry, and showed that a mirror plane σ implies eigenfields that are even or odd under the mirror plane, corresponding to a mirror-reflection operator that commutes with the eigen-operator.
 Defined how vector fields rotate, and showed that H is not a vector but a pseudo-vector - it picks up an extra factor of -1 under improper rotations (rotations of a mirror image, which have determinant -1).
 For this reason the H field "looks" odd when the E field is even, and vice versa, but the fields "really" have the same symmetry.

 Began a more complicated example of a field in a 2d metal box - here, there are many symmetry operations and to relate them we must use representation theory.